KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 # New features

-## String handling
+## Miscellaneous new builtin `JKL` functions added for Common Lisp compatability

-Added a `char` function to extract a single element of a string (since `nth` only works on sequences). `char` actually returns a substring of length 1 rather than a characters because `JKL` currently lacks a character class.
-This may get added in due course.
+* `char` - extracts a single element of a string (since `nth` only works on sequences).
+It throws an error if the index is negative, but returns nil if the index exceeds the string length. `char` actually returns a substring of length 1 rather than a character because `JKL` currently lacks a character class.
+This may get added in due course
+* `symbol-name` - returns a string which is the print-name of a symbol, or throws an error if given a non-symbol

 ## Added `and`